autoplot/documentation/javadoc/org/das2/datum/UnitsUtil.md

+# org.das2.datum.UnitsUtil

-# org.das2.datum.UnitsUtilUseful operations for units, and tests for Steven's Levels of Measurement.
+Useful operations for units, and tests for Steven's Levels of Measurement.

 ***
 <a name="divide"></a>
 # divide